hd-chuong/GravityPlusPlus/README.md

 # GravityPlusPlus
-A Graph-based Visualisation Software for Interactive Visualisation Design
+A Graph-based Visualisation Software for Interactive Visualisation Design.

 Build the docker container.